 The mission of Williamsburg Community School District is that "All students will be given the opportunity to succeed in a changing world and become positive contributors to society."
 This opportunity is formulated in their education.
 Education is something that one must obtain and which comes from personal effort.
-The school can and will offer the opportunity and assistance your child needs but the total education of your child cannot be completed without home cooperation.
+The school will offer the opportunities and assistance your child needs and require home cooperation and support.

-We provide many learning opportunities, extra- and co-curricular, that contribute to developing the "whole student."
-We encourage students to participate in activities in order to better integrate themselves into the school community and to experience learning outside of the classroom.
+We provide many extra- and co-curricular learning opportunities that contribute to developing the "whole student."
+We encourage students to participate in activities to integrate themselves into the school community better and experience learning outside the classroom.

-If you have any questions, please do not hesitate to contact us and we will gladly assist you.
-Let's make this a great year because everyday is a great day to be a Pirate!
+If you have any questions, please do not hesitate to contact us, and we will gladly assist you.
+Let's make this a great year because every day is a great day to be a Pirate!